Vacuum tube: Miniature tubes

 Early tubes used a metal or glass envelope atop an insulating bakelite base.
 In 1938 a technique was developed to use an all-glass construction with the pins fused in the glass base of the envelope.
-This was used in the design of a much smaller tube outline, known as the miniature tube, having seven or nine pins.
-Making tubes smaller reduced the voltage where they could safely operate, and also reduced the power dissipation of the filament.
+This allowed the design of a much smaller tube (typically about 20mm in diameter), known as the miniature tube; tubes with standard seven and nine-pin (noval) bases were made.
+Tubes with different bases of about the same size were also introduced.
+Making tubes smaller reduced the voltage where they could safely operate, and also reduced the filament power required.
 Miniature tubes became predominant in consumer applications such as radio receivers and hi-fi amplifiers.
-However, the larger older styles continued to be used especially as higher-power rectifiers, in higher-power audio output stages and as transmitting tubes.
+However, the larger styles continued to be required for tubes dissipating more power, such as higher-power rectifiers, in higher-power audio output stages and as RF power transmitting tubes.

 Sub-miniature tubes

-Sub-miniature tubes with a size roughly that of half a cigarette were used in consumer applications as hearing-aid amplifiers.
-These tubes did not have pins plugging into a socket but were soldered in place.
-The "acorn tube" (named due to its shape) was also very small, as was the metal-cased RCA nuvistor from 1959, about the size of a thimble.
-The nuvistor was developed to compete with the early transistors and operated at higher frequencies than those early transistors could.
-The small size supported especially high-frequency operation; nuvistors were used in aircraft radio transceivers, UHF television tuners, and some HiFi FM radio tuners (Sansui 500A) until replaced by high-frequency capable transistors.
+Tubes requiring little power, such as hearing-aid amplifiers, could be much smaller than those dissipating significant heat; sub-miniature tubes with a size roughly that of half a cigarette were used.
+These tubes tended to be long-lived due to their low power; they did not have pins plugging into a socket for easy replacement, but were soldered in place.
+For higher radio frequencies larger tubes introduced frequency-limiting stray capacitance that could be reduced by reducing the size.
+Small tubes for high frequencies included the "acorn tube" type (named for its shape and size), and the metal-cased RCA nuvistor type from 1959, about the size of a thimble.
+The nuvistor was developed to compete with transistors, and could operate at higher frequencies than early transistors, and also bigger tubes, due to the nuvistor's small size (compared to signal wavelength).
+Nuvistors were used in aircraft radio transceivers, UHF television tuners, and some HiFi FM radio tuners (Sansui 500A) until replaced by newer high-frequency-capable transistors.